abhijeetgupta23/Movie_Recommendation_System/README.md

 - Star Trek IV: The Voyage Home (1986)
 - Mars Attacks!
 (1996)

-We see Star Trek movies being recommended to a user who already watched one of those movies.
+We see Star Trek movies being recommended to a user who already watched one of those movies, so the recommendations make sense.